Market Sizing Framework: Top-Down vs Bottom-Up, Step by Step (2026)

 For customer segmentation in more complex sizing questions, break the population into 2 or 3 distinct groups with different usage patterns rather than applying one average.
 More than 3 segments and you will run out of time or compound arithmetic errors.

-Write the formula on paper before any calculation.
+Write the formula on paper before any calculation (a case interview formulas reference is useful to have internalized before interview day).
 Each branch should be MECE: mutually exclusive, collectively exhaustive.
 A well-built tree means the interviewer can point at any node and ask "why that number?" and you have an answer ready.

 Step 4: How do I calculate without errors?

 For arithmetic tactics, see mental math for case interviews, case interview math mental shortcuts, and case interview math practice.
-Sharpen the calculation reflex with our timed math drills before interview week.
+Sharpen the calculation reflex with Quick Math before interview week.

 Step 5: How do I sanity-check and state implications?